BDC Hamburger Icon

 Proofreading may be the most underrated task when rebranding.
 No matter what copy you write and convey, use a second set of eyes to ensure the grammar, language and humor are consistent with your rebranding.

-Once you’ve updated your core statements, communicate your new brand identity to your company.
-Then, once your team is on the same page, you can begin informing clients and stakeholders.
-Once the message has been tweaked and finalized through constructive feedback, relay the announcement via press releases, blog posts, social media and newsletters.
+To avoid this mistake, communicate your new brand identity to your company after updating your core statements.
+When everyone is on the same page, work as a team to inform clients and stakeholders and roll out the rebrand via press releases, blog posts, social media and newsletters.

 Rebranding gives your brand a second chance